High LVR or low LVR: Things you should consider before applying for a home loan

 When it comes to applying for a home loan or refinancing, your LVR plays a huge role in your eligibility for a mortgage.
 It’s one of the main factors lenders consider when assessing your eligibility for a loan.
 Generally, most lenders like to see an LVR of 80%, which means you’ll need to save a deposit of 20% or more.
 The lower your LVR, the better your chance of securing a home loan.

 While some lenders will still approve you for a loan if your LVR is higher than 80%, you’re often considered higher risk.
-In these instances, lenders will charge additional premiums, like lender’s mortgage insurance (LMI) or a low deposit premium (LDP) to protect themselves in the event you’re not able to keep up with your mortgage repayments.
+In these instances, lenders will charge additional premiums, like lenders mortgage insurance (LMI) or a low deposit premium (LDP) to protect themselves in the event you’re not able to keep up with your mortgage repayments.

 What is a high LVR loan?

-A high loan-to-value ratio (LVR) loan refers to a mortgage where the borrower relies on finance for a large percentage of the property’s value.
+A high loan to value ratio (LVR) loan refers to a mortgage where the borrower relies on finance for a large percentage of the property’s value.
 Typically, a loan is considered high LVR when it exceeds 80%.
 This means the borrower has a deposit that’s less than 20% of the property’s purchase price.

 With high LVR home loans come a few key factors to consider before applying for a mortgage: